LukeGarnham/Stumps-and-Studs-MS4/README.md

 - In my project, administrators (superusers) can update the Products model through the admin panel.
 Given more time, I would have liked to enable superusers to have full CRUD functionality over the Product models through the frontend.
 - On the Contact page, I wanted to utilise an API to show the a location for Stumps & Studs head office.
 I would have added this if I had more time before my deadline.
+- Users are prevented from adding quantities of a product to there basket which are less than 1 or greater than 99.
+However, there is nothing currently preventing users from adding an item to their basket multiple times.
+For example, a user is able to add 99 cricket balls to their basket and can then add another 99 cricket balls resulting in them having 198 cricket balls in their basket.
+A future development would be to check the quantity of a product within the basket and restrict the number a user can add based on the quantity they already have in their basket.

 ## Languages